 The Sacramento Renaissance

 His partnership with De’Aaron Fox has produced the most efficient offense of Durant’s career.
-Fox’s speed creates driving lanes and kickout opportunities that Durant exploits with devastating efficiency.
+Fox’s speed creates driving lanes and kickout opportunities that Durant exploits with devastating efficiency, per Basketball Reference, which shows Sacramento’s Durant-Fox pick-and-roll producing 1.14 points per possession this season.
 The two have developed a two-man game that opposing defenses struggle to contain, with Fox’s penetration forcing help defenders to leave Durant open for his pull-up jumpers.
-Sacramento’s offense ranks fourth in the league this season, a remarkable turnaround for a franchise that struggled to field competitive teams for nearly two decades before Durant’s arrival.
+Sacramento’s offense ranks fourth in the league this season, according to NBA.com/stats, a remarkable turnaround for a franchise that struggled to field competitive teams for nearly two decades before Durant’s arrival.

-Durant needs 2,966 points to pass Michael Jordan for fifth place on the all-time list.
-At his current pace of approximately 26 points per game, that milestone would come midway through next season, assuming Durant plays another year.
-Given his statements about wanting to continue as long as his body allows, passing Jordan seems likely.
-Passing Kobe Bryant (1,222 points away) could happen this season, potentially in the playoffs if Sacramento advances deep enough.
+Durant needs 2,221 points to pass Kobe Bryant for sixth place and 4,870 to pass Michael Jordan for fifth on the all-time list, per Basketball Reference.
+At his current pace of approximately 26 points per game, passing Bryant could happen late this season or early next, while catching Jordan would require Durant to play into his 39th year.
+Given his statements about wanting to continue as long as his body allows, both milestones appear within reach.

 The larger question is how Durant’s legacy will be remembered relative to the names he’s passing.
-Jordan scored fewer points than Durant will end up scoring, yet few would argue Durant has had a greater career.
+As ESPN’s Zach Lowe has argued, the all-time scoring list rewards longevity as much as dominance, which is why Jordan, widely regarded as the greatest player ever, sits sixth rather than first.
 Bryant won five championships while Durant has won two.
 Malone never won a title while Durant won both of his as the second-best player on historically great Golden State teams.
-These comparisons ultimately prove futile because each player existed in their own context, facing their own challenges and achieving their own versions of greatness.
+These comparisons are instructive but incomplete, because each player existed in their own context, facing their own challenges and achieving their own versions of greatness.